Decadent chocolate and chestnut bars

 Make the bars up to 3 days ahead; they can also be frozen.

 Preheat the oven to 150°C, fan 130°C, gas 2.
+Line a 20cm square baking tin with baking parchment.
 For the base, place the biscuits in a large bowl and crush with your hands or a rolling pin.
 Add the butter and mix to a sandy paste.
 Press firmly and evenly into the tin.
 Leave in the fridge to set.

 Meanwhile, put the dark chocolate and butter in a heatproof bowl over a pan of simmering water and melt, stirring occasionally with a wooden spoon.
 Remove from the pan when melted.